 What Is Linoleic Acid (18:2 n-6) & What Foods Can I Find It In?

-Linoleic acid, 18:2 n-6, is classified as a polyunsaturated omega-6 fatty acid.
+Linoleic acid, 18:2 n-6, is categorized as a polyunsaturated omega-6 fatty acid.

-It is essential, meaning that the consumption of this fatty acid is vital for our health and must be obtained by our diet.
+It is an essential fatty acid, meaning that its consumption is vital for our health and must be obtained through our diet.

 Table of Contents

-Linoleic acid is also essential for the synthesis of various hormones. (source ◳)
+It is also essential for the synthesis of various hormones (source ◳).

-Linoleic acid is the most highly consumed polyunsaturated fat in our diet.
-Like all fatty acids, it can be a source of energy. (source ◳)
+Linoleic acid stands as the most highly consumed polyunsaturated fat in our diet and serves as a source of energy, like all fatty acids (source ◳).

 Foods You Can Find Linoleic Acid In